I’ll admit it…

 Although, some listeners find Pearl’s soundstage flat and lacking in depth.
 And there’s a loss of sound on the highs which can disappoint and performance is not great on the low end.

-But keep in mind that any cartridge needs a minimum of 20 to 30 hours of break-in play.
+You should keep in mind that any cartridge needs a minimum of 20 to 30 hours of break-in play.
 So it’s tough to make a call from the mixed bag of opinions.

 But if you’re after an understated cartridge in a price class that suits your pocket, you might be pleasantly surprised by the Sumiko Pearl.